Can you take Viagra with alcohol?

 Here's what we'll cover

-If you’re currently pouring yourself a drink and wondering if it’s safe to combine Viagra and alcohol, here’s what you need to know: It is likely safe to take Viagra with alcohol if you are drinking in moderation and have consulted with your healthcare provider.
+If you’re currently pouring yourself a drink and wondering if you can combine Viagra (sildenafil) and alcohol, here’s what you need to know: It is likely safe to take Viagra with alcohol if you are drinking in moderation and have consulted with your healthcare provider.

 Viagra Important Safety Information: Read more about serious warnings and safety info.

-Many people like to enjoy an alcoholic beverage on the days they plan to use Viagra, commonly known as the “little blue pill.”
-As long as your alcohol use is not excessive (and you’ve cleared it with your healthcare provider), it is likely safe for you to have a glass or two of wine (or the equivalent serving of beer or spirits) while taking sildenafil, or its brand-name, Viagra.
+As long as your alcohol use is not excessive (and you’ve cleared it with your healthcare provider), it is likely safe for you to have a glass or two of wine (or the equivalent serving of beer or spirits) while taking sildenafil, better known as Viagra or the “little blue pill.”

 What happens when you drink alcohol with Viagra?